 Employees with whom juvenile court information is shared as permitted by law shall be asked to sign a statement indicating they understand the information is to be held in strictest confidence.

-Access to be Limited

-Employees may only access student record information in which they have a legitimate educational interest.
+Access to be Limited: Employees may only access student record information in which they have a legitimate educational interest.
 03.111/09.14/09.213/09.43

 Both federal law and Board policy prohibit employees from making unauthorized disclosure of, using, or disseminating personal information regarding minors over the Internet.
 08.2323